Cloudflare supports connecting Cloudflare Pages to your GitHub repositories to look for new changes to your project.

 If you have a custom Git workflow that makes use of specific branches for representing your production build of your project, you can specify a custom branch when creating (or managing an existing) Cloudflare Pages project.

-For instance, imagine that you merge new code into the
+For example, imagine that you merge new code into the

-main branch, and when it's time to deploy your project, you merge a set of commits into the
+main branch.
+When it is time to deploy your project, you merge a set of commits into the

 production branch.
-In the Cloudflare Pages UI, you can set the default branch to
+In the Cloudflare Pages dashboard, you can set the default branch to

-In fact, you can also use to get a glimpse at how the new version of your project looks before even merging to
+You can also use to preview how the new version of your project looks before merging to

-main branch, or whatever other branches exist, whether created manually or via pull requests.
+main branch, or other branches that exist, whether created manually or through pull requests.